-I have the honour to transmit to you my report entitled "Progress in the elimination of the Syrian chemical weapons programme", prepared in accordance with the relevant provisions of decision EC-M-33/DEC.1 of the Executive Council of the Organisation for the Prohibition of Chemical Weapons and Security Council resolution 2118 (2013), both dated 27 September 2013, for transmission to the Security Council (see enclosure).
-My report covers the period from 24 November to 23 December 2021, and also covers the reporting requirements of Executive Council decision EC-M-34/DEC.1, dated 15 November 2013.
+I have the honour to transmit to you my report entitled "Progress in the elimination of the Syrian chemical weapons programme", prepared in accordance with the relevant provisions of decision EC-M-33/DEC.1 of the Executive Council of the Organisation for the Prohibition of Chemical Weapons and Security Council resolution 2118 (2013), both dated 27 September 2013, for transmission to the Security Council.
+My report covers the period from 24 October 2021 to 23 November 2021, and also covers the reporting requirements of Executive Council decision EC-M-34/DEC.1, dated 15 November 2013.